On February 12, PCDC CEO Louise Cohen provided testimony at the New York state legislature’s joint budget hearing about the need for primary care.

-Since our founding 25 years ago in 1993, PCDC has worked with over 600 health care sites across the state, including seven DSRIP (Delivery System Reform Incentive Program) Performing Provider Systems (PPS) in all corners of New York.
+Since our founding 25 years ago in 1993, PCDC has worked with over 600 health care sites across the state, including seven DSRIP (Delivery System Reform Incentive Payment program) Performing Provider Systems (PPS) in all corners of New York.
 Nationally, we have invested almost $875 million in 130 primary care health center projects, leveraging more than $5 of private investment for each $1 of public investment.
-These projects have provided primary care access for more than 1 million patients, created more than 8,500 jobs in low-income communities, and transformed more than 1.6 million square feet of space.
+These projects have provided primary care access for more millions of patients, created more than 8,500 jobs in low-income communities, and transformed more than 1.6 million square feet of space.
 PCDC has also trained and coached more than 7,000 health workers to deliver superior patient-centered care.
 We have assisted more than 450 practices to become recognized as Patient Centered Medical Homes.

 We thank the legislature for appropriating a $19.5 million Community Health Care Revolving Capital Fund (Revolving Capital Fund) in previous years.
 Administered by PCDC in partnership with the New York State Department of Health (DOH) and DASNY, the Revolving Capital Fund provides flexible low-cost loans to health care providers across the state for capital projects that will improve access to care for all New Yorkers.
 Our agreement with DASNY was executed in January 2017, and since then, we have been working closely with DOH, the Office of Mental Health, and the Office of Alcoholism and Substance Abuse Services to identify appropriate and needed projects.
 We have one loan that we plan to close soon for an Article 28 $5.5 million loan, one that we are actively underwriting for $2.3 million for an Article 32 upstate facility, and to date, have had inquiries totaling almost $130 million.
 As you can see, there is substantial interest which far exceeds the available funding.